gdc-iac/gdc-iac-org/README.md

 Due to above, this framework is using layered approach, where single `org.yaml` configuration file is shared across multiple charts, a chart per layer.
 The layers are installed and updated in predefined order:
 - Organization wide roles
-- User Clusters
+- User Clusters [scope: zone]
-- Projects (including adding role bindings for the IaC user to edit project afterwards as post-deployment hook)
+- Projects
+- Buckets [scope: zone]
+- Project roles
 - Project Service Accounts
 - Role Bindings